rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 It's tempting to believe the lies, either that
- *they* don't exist (it's all just a conspiracy theory) or to believe *they* are competent enough to actually control money.
+ *they* don't exist (it's all just a conspiracy theory) or to believe *they* exist and are competent enough to actually control money.
 But the terrifying truth is that *they* do exist, but are completely incompetent.